gzqccnu/zed-one-theme-vsc/README.md

 ```
 - Then you should select the file ends with **.vsix** related above.

-- Now you can enjoy to select theme.
+- Now you can enjoy the themes.

 ## Bug or others
 You can add issues.